jandamm/zgenom/README.md

     # If you use prezto and ohmyzsh - load ohmyzsh first.
     zgenom prezto
     zgenom prezto command-not-found

+    # Load prezto tmux when tmux is installed
+    if hash tmux &>/dev/null; then
+        zgenom prezto tmux
+    fi

     zgenom load zsh-users/zsh-syntax-highlighting
     zgenom load /path/to/super-secret-private-plugin